Close×

 Loop to the hilltop villages of the Luberon

-Three cycling itineraries to discover the hilltop villages of the Luberon, famous thanks to Peter Mayle's book "Un an en Provence".
-Departing from Fontaine-de-Vaucluse, you'll explore the Luberon's orchard-fringed southern plains, dotted with villages straight out of fairy tales and landscapes carpeted with truffle oaks, old farmhouses and orchards of all kinds.
-Oppède-le-Vieux is lost in time, swallowed up by vegetation, almost haunted; Lacoste is crowned by the ruins of the Marquis de Sade's castle; Bonnieux, with its cafés and little squares, invites you to take a lunch break; and finally, the village of Roussillon is painted in all the colors of the rainbow.
+Three cycling routes to discover the hilltop villages of the Luberon, made famous by Peter Mayle's book "A Year in Provence."
+Starting from Fontaine-de-Vaucluse and crossing the southern plains lined with orchards, you will explore the Luberon, dotted with villages straight out of fairy tales and landscapes carpeted with truffle oaks, old farmhouses, and orchards of all kinds.
+And in the midst of this enchanting setting are the famous hilltop villages that have made its reputation: Oppède-le-Vieux is lost in time, engulfed by vegetation, almost haunted; Lacoste is crowned by the ruins of the Marquis de Sade's castle; Bonnieux, with its cafés and small squares, invites you to stop for lunch; and finally, the village of Roussillon is painted in all the colors of the rainbow.

 8